blentz100/blentz100/README.md

 ## 👋 Hi there

-I'm currently working as a software engineer at Operational Systems Inc.
+I'm currently working as a software engineer at Operational Systems Inc. I focus on writing new features for our clients utilizing JavaScript, TypeScript, React, PHP.

-Previously I was the Director of Student Services at Promineo Tech.
-Promineo is a coding bootcamp that partners with community colleges and universites across the United States.
-I mentored students who were learning Javascript, React, HTML, CSS and Git.

 ## 📚Resources for Bootcamp Students